-The Ministry recognises the importance of servicing the Cook Islands' needs and its people and that the on-going development and innovation of our operations through detailed strategic planning is required.
+The Ministry recognises the importance of servicing the Cook Islands' needs and people and that our operations' ongoing development and innovation through detailed strategic planning is required.

-Our priorities are to engage and enable our communities, provide customer friendly services, and build a high-performance culture.
-We recognise that to achieve this, and we will need to take advantage of opportunities and encourage innovation to achieve our strategic outcomes.
+Our priorities are engaging and enabling our communities, providing customer-friendly services, and building a high-performance culture.
+We recognise that to achieve this, and we must take advantage of opportunities and encourage innovation to achieve our strategic outcomes.

-The Ministry aims to show leadership in the government sector in financial stewardship and delivering value for money for our customers, citizens and communities.
+The Ministry aims to show leadership in the government sector in financial stewardship and delivering value for money to our customers, citizens, and communities.